pranamg/PythonInExcel/docs/07-Reporting & Automation_03-Parameterization.md

-Okay, let's explore **Reporting & Automation - 3.
-Parameterization**.
+**Reporting & Automation - 3.
+Parameterization**

-Parameterization in Python in Excel allows you to control parts of your Python code (like filtering data, setting plot titles, defining thresholds) by values you place directly in Excel cells.
-When you change the Excel cell value and re-run the Python code, the output updates automatically.
-This is incredibly useful for creating flexible reports and interactive analyses without modifying the Python script itself each time.
+Parameterization enables dynamic control of Python code through Excel cell values.
+By reading parameters from Excel cells, you can filter data, customize plot titles, set thresholds, and more without modifying the Python code itself.
+When cell values change and the code is re-run, outputs update automatically, creating flexible and interactive reports.

-Your `piplist.txt` confirms you have `pandas` and access to the `xl()` function, which are the core requirements for loading data and parameters from Excel cells.
+Based on [`piplist.txt`](./README.md) output, you should have `pandas` and the `xl()` function to create parameterized analyses that respond to user inputs directly from Excel cells.

 **Step 1: Generate Sample Data for Parameterization**